KovuTheHusky/dynmap-structures/README.md

     If true, displays Strongholds on your map.
 Default value is true.

-**witch**
+**swamphut**

-    If true, displays Witch Huts on your map.
+    If true, displays Swamp Huts on your map.
 Default value is true.

 **village**

     If true, displays Villages on your map.
 Default value is true.

 The **labels** node supports string values for the following keys:

+**bastionremnant**

+    If set, the label for Bastion Remnants on your map.
+Default value is Bastion Remnant.

 **buriedtreasure**